Bezauberndes Fräulein: First scene

 Slightly overstretched painter Felix and his favourite model Rosette are visiting the weekend house of their friend Paul, a high-ranking civil servant.
 They want to retire to sleep immediately after their last hand of bridge, but Paul is full of anticipation for the coming day.
 For the first time, his boss has indicated he will visit on Sunday, as he now knows that his daughter Louise has secretly become engaged to Paul.
 Louise's visit is also anticipated.

 Felix and Rosette know Louise and find her rather boring, and also nothing special to look at.
 They therefore contemplate how to break off Paul's engagement to Louise.
 In the middle of the night, a solution presents itself: the doorbell rings.
 Felix opens the door and is overcome by the beautiful form of the young lady standing in front of him.
 She has a flat tyre and is requesting help.
 While Paul reacts unhelpfully, Felix accompanies the "charming lady" to her car and acts as if to help.
 She is not interested and converses with her chauffeur, so he slashes the tyre and makes the flat tyre worse.
 Annette, the young lady, must be offered a bed for the night in Paul's house.
 The chauffeur sets out with Paul's housekeeper Julie on foot, to inform Annette's father what has happened.
-All others go to bed.
+All the others go to bed.